Miszion/SortingVisually/README.md

 ## Description

-This is a sorting program that can handle insertion sort, selection sort, merge sort, and quick sort.
+This is a sorting program that sorts colored lines based on height.
+This program can handle insertion sort, selection sort, merge sort, and quick sort.
+In the future, I hope to include more sorting algorithms.

 ## Getting Started